sundials-codes/sundials-manyvector-demo/README.tex.md

-# SUNDIALS Multirate+ManyVector Demo
+# SUNDIALS ManyVector+Multirate Demo

-[Note: this project is in active development; do not expect anything to run (or even compile) at present.]
+[Note: this project is in active development; do not expect executables to run correctly (or even compile) at present.]

 This is a SUNDIALS-based demonstration application to assess and demonstrate the large-scale parallel performance of new capabilities that have been added to SUNDIALS in recent years.
 Namely:

-1. ARKode's new multirate integration module, MRIStep, allowing high-order accurate calculations that subcycle "fast" processes within "slow" ones.

-2. SUNDIALS' new MPIManyVector module, that allows extreme flexibility in how a solution "vector" is staged on computational resources.
+1. SUNDIALS' new MPIManyVector module, that allows extreme flexibility in how a solution "vector" is staged on computational resources.

+2. ARKode's new multirate integration module, MRIStep, allowing high-order accurate calculations that subcycle "fast" processes within "slow" ones.

+3. (eventually) SUNDIALS' new flexible linear solver interfaces, to enable streamlined use of scalable linear solver libraries (e.g., *hypre*, PETSc and Trilinos).

 Steps showing the process to download this demo code, install the relevant dependencies, and build the demo in a Linux or OS X